dfuse-io/playground-eosio-dfuse-mindreader-firehose/README.md

 **Note** The script is asking for a `DFUSE_API_KEY` environment here, it's not technically required, your local endpoint is not authenticating.
-But the playground is not configurable yet to connect to unauthenticated endpoint
+But the playground is not configurable yet to connect to unauthenticated endpoint, this will be lifted in the future.

-You should see the following output:
+You should now see the following output:

 ```
 go run . -s -o - localhost:9000 "receiver in ['eosio']" "127 366 000 - 127 366 001"